fdoyle/Calendar/Readme.md

  - These are things that could improve performance, if necessary, but would only serve to clutter the code in a proof of concept.
 Object pool for Dates and Calendars custom viewgroup for CalendarView, instead of a gridlayout.
+Load data/flatten data asynchronously. (noticeable delay on nexus S while loading data, but a nexus 5 handles it fine) (note: slow on nexus S, but only marginally worse than any other app on that phone, unsure how much is just the phone)
+    RxJava makes this pretty easy.
+Load the data from assets in an Observable.defer, then flatten in another.
+The view subscribes to the result, and is responsible for showing a loading indicator while it waits.

 *Develop and Master are both building on March 10.
 Currently, lint checks can fail the build (a personal preference) but that means differing lint versions can break things.
 If anything's broken, let me know and we'll get it straightened out*